Cashless Tolling Project FAQs

 Cashless Tolling Constructors, LLC was awarded the project through a competitive bidding process.

-The project begins in fall 2019 with the installation of gantries and cashless tolling equipment.
+The project began in fall 2019 with the installation of steel gantries and cashless tolling equipment.

 When will the project be complete?

-The Thruway will convert to cashless tolling by the end of 2020.
-Once cashless tolling goes live across the system, work will continue in 2021 to remove the toll plazas and realign interchanges.
+The Thruway converted to cashless tolling in November 2020.
+Construction work will continue in 2021 to remove the toll plazas and realign interchanges.

 How will traffic be impacted during construction?